LitraTech/ltme_node/README.md

 *Note 1: LDCP only allows one simultaneous connection to device.
 Before running the updater, please make sure no other clients are connected.
 If the driver is currently active, its `~quit_driver` service can be called to close the connection.*

 *Note 2: When updating device's firmware, it must be rebooted to run bootloader.
-For LTME-02A, IP address in bootloader mode is fixed to be 192.168.10.161, regardless of how you've set its address in normal mode.
+For LTME-02A and LT-R1, IP address in bootloader mode is fixed to be 192.168.10.161, regardless of how you've set its address in normal mode.
 For the updater to successfully connect to bootloader, host computer's network interface must be configured with an address in the 192.168.10.x range; otherwise, it will not be able to reach the bootloader, and you'll have to manually power cycle the device to recover from bootloader mode.*